wombleton/gitlaw-nz/acts/C/Criminal Investigations (Bodily Samples) Act 1995.md

 ##### 4A Detained under sentence of imprisonment

-*   (1) For the purposes of [section 4][8] and [Part 3][62], a person is _detained under a sentence of imprisonment_ if he or she has been convicted of a relevant offence and in relation to that offence he or she is detained under a sentence of imprisonment---
+*   (1) For the purposes of [section 4][8] and [Part 3][62], a person is _detained under a sentence of imprisonment_ if he or she has been convicted of an imprisonable offence or offence against any of the provisions listed in [Part 3][174] of the Schedule and in relation to that offence he or she is detained under a sentence of imprisonment---

     *   (a) in a prison; or